sysbiosig/Jetka_et_al_Nature_communications_2018/README.md

 3. Matlab_codes_StochSensCapacity - Matlab > 2012b with Parallel Computing Toolbox (for faster calculations) and Symbolic Math Toolbox

 ### Testing
 Simulations were tested using both Windows 10 and Mac OS OX 10.11 El Capitan.
-We used Matlab 2016b and R 3.3.0 and machine with at least 4 cores.
+We used Matlab 2016b, R 3.3.0 and machine with at least 4 cores.

 ### Hardware
 In several places, a default number of processor's cores is assumed to be present.
-This feature could be however changed without the qualitative change to software's behaviour.
-User is asked to adjust it to his computers capabilities.
+User should adjust it to computer's capabilities.
 No additional hardware is needed.

 ## Installation guide

-No specific installation is needed.
+No specific installation is required.
 For the instruction on installing R, Matlab and required packages please see:

 1. https://www.r-project.org
 2. http://www.mathworks.com